Missive vs Converge

 - Free: $0 — up to 3 users, 15-day message history, limited shared accounts

-- Starter: $14/user/month — up to 5 users, team email, SMS, social accounts, no integrations or automations
+- Starter: $14/user/month — up to 5 users, team email, SMS, social accounts, SOC 2 Type II; no integrations, no automation rules, no analytics

-- Productive: $24/user/month — up to 50 users, integrations, rules & automations, basic analytics, API access
+- Productive: $24/user/month — up to 50 users, integrations (Salesforce, HubSpot, Shopify, ChatGPT, Pipedrive, Trello), up to 1,000 rules & automations, basic analytics, API access

-- Business: $36/user/month — unlimited users, SAML SSO, IP restrictions, advanced analytics, personalized onboarding
+- Business: $36/user/month — unlimited users, SAML SSO (Okta, Azure AD), IP restrictions, advanced analytics, personalized team onboarding

 - 5 agents: Missive Productive = $120/month ($1,440/year) vs. Converge = $49/month ($588/year) — Converge saves $852/year